pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 ## Convert Input to Output through Interpolation

 It is possible to turn an {{< pulumi-input >}} into an {{< pulumi-output >}} value.
 Resource arguments already accept outputs as input values however, in some cases you need to know that a value is definitely an {{< pulumi-output >}} at runtime.
-Knowing this can be helpful because, since {{< pulumi-input >}} values have many possible representations—a raw value, a promise, or an output—you would normally need to handle all possible cases.
+Knowing this can be helpful because, since {{< pulumi-input >}} values have many possible representations—a plain value, a promise, or an output—you would normally need to handle all possible cases.
 By first transforming that value into an {{< pulumi-output >}}, you can treat it uniformly instead.

 For example, this code transforms an {{< pulumi-input >}} into an {{< pulumi-output >}} so that it can use the `apply` function: